Pumpkin Cake with Cinnamon Glaze

 How to Make Pumpkin Cake

 Quick note.
-I basically never have buttermilk on hand.
-I always just add about a teaspoon of vinegar (apple cider vinegar, red wine vinegar, white wine vinegar, or even lemon juice are fine) to ½ cup milk.
+I hardly ever have buttermilk on hand.
+You’ll want to take ½ cup of milk and add 1 teaspoon of lemon juice or light vinegar.
 Let it sit for a few minutes and it’ll curdle.
 No need to stress or have to figure out what to do with leftover buttermilk.

 Bake your cakes at 350ºF for a half hour.
-Let them cool (I love a wire rack for faster cooling, but put the bottom of the cakes down to prevent lines in the top of your cake).
+Let the cakes cool completely on a wire rack.
+I like using a wire rack for faster cooling, but place the cakes bottom-side down so the rack doesn’t leave lines on the top of the cake.

 How to Store Pumpkin Cake for Thanksgiving